eclipse-ditto/ditto/README.md

    * Things
    * Thing-Search
    * Gateway
-* an nginx acting as a reverse proxy performing a simple "basic authentication" listeing on port `8080`
+* an nginx acting as a reverse proxy performing a simple "basic authentication" listening on port `8080`
+   * including some static HTTP + API documentation on [http://localhost:8080](http://localhost:8080)

 ### Try it out